 This super jeep tour takes you beyond the reach of regular cars.
 And when traveling in small groups, with a slow travel style, this becomes a unique experience.

 Duration: 10 – 12 hours Operated: From 1st of February to 15th of April Difficulty:Easy/Medium Meeting point: Egilsstaðir Camp Site.
 Pick-up: Available at guesthouses in any of the following towns, Breiðdalsvík, Stöðvarfjörður, Fáskrúðsfjörður, Reyðarfjörður, and Egilsstaðir areas.
-Minimum: 2 adults Age limit: 7 years and older Languages: English and Icelandic
+Groups: This tour is sold as private, the price given is for a group of up to 8 passengers.
+Age limit: 7 years and older Languages: English and Icelandic

 What to bring: